WOMEN'S REFUGEE CARE

 After a long year of separation, we were finally able to get together on Saturday, Jul 3rd to host a vaccine clinic, food and donation drive, and cookout!
 In partnership with the RI Health Department, we were able to successfully vaccinate 10 members of our community.
 We want to thank all who came to the event, especially those who volunteered time and supplies to help the day run smoothly.

-We will be back on August 7th to administer the second dose and offer cultural foods, fish, feminine hygiene and cleaning supplies to our community.
+We came back on August 7th to administer the second dose and offer cultural foods, fish, feminine hygiene and cleaning supplies to our community.
 If you would like to support Women's Refugee Care and the families we serve, please feel free to contact us to see how you can help or make a donation.
 See 'Get Involved' to learn more.

 WRC Receives RI FOUDNDATION COVID RELIEF GRANT